Harley J. Earl Trophy

 The Harley J. Earl Trophy is the trophy presented to the winner of the premier – and season-opening – event of the National Association for Stock Car Auto Racing (NASCAR), the Daytona 500.
 It is named after influential automobile designer Harley Earl, who served as the second commissioner of NASCAR.
-Earl has been known as the so-called "father of the Corvette" and designer of the Firebird I prototype that adorns the trophy.
+Earl is arguably best known as the "inventor of the Corvette" and designer of the Firebird I prototype that adorns the trophy.
 The trophy is kept on display at the Daytona International Speedway, while a small replica is given to each Daytona 500 winner.

 Description and history

 The Harley J. Earl Trophy is named after General Motors car designer Harley Earl.
 Earl, the second commissioner of NASCAR, was the designer of the Chevrolet Corvette; his Firebird I concept car provides the basis of the automobile that sits atop the trophy; the car is often misidentified as Sir Malcolm Campbell's "Blue Bird" land speed record car.
 Earl was a friend of NASCAR founder Bill France, Sr., who named the trophy after him as a sign of respect.

 The trophy is awarded to the winner of the annual Daytona 500, known as "The Great American Race", which acts as the season-opening event for the NASCAR Cup Series (formerly known as the Monster Energy Cup Series, Sprint Cup Series, Nextel Cup Series, Winston Cup Series, and Winston Grand National Series), and is also considered the most prestigious and important event on the NASCAR schedule.
 The trophy is considered to be the most coveted award with which a NASCAR driver can be presented.

 The Harley J. Earl Perpetual Trophy, the "official" version of the award, is housed at the Daytona International Speedway.
 It stands about 4 ft tall, 5 ft wide and is in the same triangular "tri-oval" shape of Daytona International Speedway.
 It's removed from its display once a year to appear in victory lane with the winner of the Daytona 500.
 In 2010, the trophy was removed from the Daytona International Speedway, transported to the Indianapolis Motor Speedway and put on display alongside the Borg-Warner Trophy – awarded to the winner of the Indianapolis 500 – in the Indianapolis Motor Speedway Hall of Fame Museum during the Indianapolis 500 race week.